Gandi/hubot-cron-events/README.md

 This plugin is a generic event emitter scheduled using cron job.
 It's very similar to [hubot-cron](https://github.com/miyagawa/hubot-cron), but instead of sending messages it emits events.

-By itself, this plugin is useless, but it's very handy when combined with other plugins that will receive the emitted events.
+This plugin can be very handy when combined with other plugins that will receive the emitted events.

+There is another similar plugin named [hubot-at-events](https://github.com/Gandi/hubot-at-events) that applies the same principle for one-time actions at given dates.

 Installation
 --------------